SkylineCommunications/dataminer-docs/connector-help/connector_help/Inmarsat_Gateway_Director.md

 # Inmarsat Gateway Director

-This connector acts as a **manager** for the **Inmarsat Gateway** driver.
+This connector acts as a **manager** for the **Inmarsat Gateway** connector.
 The connector will share the terminals over the available gateways.

 ## About